 “No way, Dad!
 That wasn’t supposed to come out until March!”
 William was eyeing the box as harshly as his little nine-year-old body would let him.

 “This isn’t a TiVo, Will.
 This is something different.
-We got early access to a different companies DVR.
-That’s why this box isn’t labeled.”
+We got early access to a different company’s DVR.”
 Ethan lifted the DVR out of the box.
 He beamed with pride.

 “Okay, so we have a DVR.
 How are we going to contact this random company if there’s something wrong with it?
 How do we know this DVR even came from a trustworthy source?”
 I drilled Ethan.
 He clearly didn’t think this through.